krynv/regression-dashboard/README.md

     webpack --config webpack.config.js --watch

 **Will need to have a working `/reports` directory within the root of this project for the dashboard to work.**
+One has been provided as a proof of concept

 Further dashboard documentation to follow...